 QRZ.COM: Again, one of the top sites on the Web for amateur radio operators.
 Not only does QRZ have the usual forums and “for sale” boards, but QRZ’s callsign lookup system is used by millions of amateur radio operators worldwide to look up one another’s callsigns during contacts (QSOs).

 HamQTH.com: Since QRZ.com shut down free (as in not having to have an account and logging in) access to its callsign database, a ham created HamQTH.com to fill that void.
 I use this service myself when I am logging QSOs as do several logging programs.

 DX Lab Suite: I highly recommend this suite of freeware Windows software for the active DXer.
 This has pretty much everything you’d need to integrate your computer with your radio and your ham shack.
 The author, through his mailing list, offers terrific user support!

 TW Software: Linux-based ham radio software written by Ted Williams WA0EIR.
 He’s written TWPSK, TWLOG, TwHamQTH, TWCLOCK, TWCW, and PSK31LX.
 I’ve used them extensively in my own shack and they’re great no-frills programs.
 Ted is quick to help you out if you need his help.

 Ham Radio Outlet: One of my favorite places to shop for amateur radio gear.

 American Radio Relay League (ARRL): The largest amateur radio club and lobbying force in the US for amateur radio.
 I’m a member.

-Max-Gain Systems: A small company that offers some of the best prices on amateur radio parts and pieces, such as UHF connectors that are high quality (made of brass, silver-plated for easy soldering).
+Max-Gain Systems: A small company, based out of Marietta, Georgia, that offers some of the best prices on amateur radio parts and pieces, such as UHF connectors that are high quality (made of brass, silver-plated for easy soldering).